Willy-JL/resource-embedder-py/README.md

 from resources import Resource

 Resource.ensure('filename')
 # OR
+Resource.ensure('filename', 'name')
-Resource.ensure('filename', 'name')  # providing a second argument will print "<name> was not found, extracting..." if the file needs to be extracted
+# providing a second argument will print "<name> was not found, extracting..." when relevant
 ```

 Alternatively, extract it and delete it after it's been used: